 Source: Field data 2025

-Data in table 2 indicates that pedagogical approaches used in teaching like group discussion has been a key focus in engaging students with lessons.
-The data show that majority of trained teachers (87.5%) with mean of 4.48 were in line with the statement that “Students are encouraged to work together in groups to share ideas during lesson.”
-This means that, majority of trained teachers encourage students to work in groups as one among of the participatory teaching method.
-In connection with the response from trained teachers, one respondent from focus group discussion had this to say: "Group work helps us learn from each other and solve problems together".
-These findings correspond to the study by Mundelsee and Jurkowski (2021) who found out engaging students in learning activities such presentation and classroom discussions encourage students to learn and enhance their academic achievements.
-Additionally, trained teachers emphasize student-led presentations as most students from focus group discussion shared, "When teachers assigning us tasks to present during the learning makes us more confident and engaged in lesson".
-This means that when students are engaged in learning process they become more active and confident.
-This is consistent with the study conducted by Borbor and Mero Alay (2024) who revealed that working together in groups among the learners fosters a sense of shared responsibility and accountability.
+Data in table 2 indicates that pedagogical approaches used in teaching, like group discussion, have been a key focus in engaging students with lessons.
+The data show that the majority of trained teachers (87.5%) with a mean of 4.48 were in line with the statement that “Students are encouraged to work together in groups to share ideas during lessons.”
+This means that, majority of trained teachers encourage students to work in groups as one of the participatory teaching methods.
+In connection with the response from trained teachers, one respondent from the focus group discussion had this to say: "Group work helps us learn from each other and solve problems together".
+These findings correspond to the study by Mundelsee and Jurkowski (2021), who found that engaging students in learning activities, such presentations and classroom discussions, encourages students to learn and enhances their academic achievements.
+Additionally, trained teachers emphasise student-led presentations as most students from the focus group discussion shared, "When teachers assign us tasks to present during the learning makes us more confident and engaged in the lesson".
+This means that when students are engaged in the learning process, they become more active and confident.
+This is consistent with the study conducted by Borbor and Mero Alay (2024), who revealed that working together in groups among the learners fosters a sense of shared responsibility and accountability.

-Furthermore, data in table 2 shows that 70% of trained teachers with mean of 4.0 encourage peer teaching which empower learners to take ownership of their learning as they were in line with the statement that “Peer feedback among students is encouraged during the lesson.”
+Furthermore, data in Table 2 shows that 70% of trained teachers with a mean of 4.0 encourage peer teaching, which empowers learners to take ownership of their learning, as they were in line with the statement that “Peer feedback among students is encouraged during the lesson.”
 This implies that trained teachers encourage students’ interaction through discussion and reflection to enhance their understanding.
-In line with this argument, most students from focus group discussions stated that "Making discussions with peers and give feedback to each other help us to master the content better".
-These findings align with the study conducted by Tan and Chen (2022) who revealed that collaborative learning environment is created through peer feedback.
+In line with this argument, most students from focus group discussions stated that "Making discussions with peers and giving feedback to each other helps us to master the content better".
+These findings align with the study conducted by Tan and Chen (2022), who revealed that a collaborative learning environment is created through peer feedback.

-Additionally, data in table 2 indicates that (47.5%) of trained teachers with mean of 3.35 were in accordance with the statement “Students are encouraged to prepare teaching aids for the lesson”.
-This means that teachers were not always asking students to prepare teaching aids because they are rushing to complete syllabus.
-This match up to the evidence from focus group discussions which majority of students said: “Our teachers sometime ask us to prepare teaching aids though it is not for all subjects”.
-This finding relates with the study by Nguyen et al., (2021) who revealed that teachers fail to complete syllabus due to insufficient time concerning with content coverage.
+Additionally, data in Table 2 indicates that (47.5%) of trained teachers with a mean of 3.35 were in accordance with the statement “Students are encouraged to prepare teaching aids for the lesson”.
+This means that teachers were not always asking students to prepare teaching aids because they were rushing to complete the syllabus.
+This matches up to the evidence from focus group discussions where the majority of students said: “Our teachers sometimes ask us to prepare teaching aids, though it is not for all subjects”.
+This finding relates to the study by Nguyen et al., (2021), who revealed that teachers fail to complete the syllabus due to insufficient time concerning with content coverage.

 3.2 Students Engagement in Learning Activities